 - Active screening for all staff, essential visitors, and vendor partners who enter Seasons including the completion of health screening checklists, taking temperatures, and declaring recent travel information.
 Anyone who is exhibiting symptoms suggestive of flu or COVID-19, or who has been in contact with a probable or confirmed case of COVID-19 will not be permitted to enter.

 Residents to shelter in place.
 As of March 31, in an abundance of caution, residents were asked to remain in their suites.
 All meals, snacks, and medications are being delivered directly to our residents.
-As of May 18, we began a cautious, phased approach to offering the larger daily meal (lunch in Alberta, dinner in Ontario).
+As of May 18, we began a cautious, phased approach to offering two meals per day in the dining rooms.

 - Residents to remain on the premises.
 Residents are not permitted to leave our communities unless it is medically essential.
 Those who do leave our homes are required to complete the health screening tool upon their return and if ill, or exposed to illness, will be required to self-isolate for 72 hours to 14 days.